-When finalized, Energy Division staff will notify the DRIVE service list and include a link to the template on the CPUC's Zero Emission Vehicle website.
+When finalized, Energy Division staff will notify the DRIVE service list and include a link to the template on the CPUC's website.
 Energy Division staff should finalize this template prior to the IOUs beginning to offer service under their Rules, no later than 180 days after the adoption of this Resolution.
-Energy Division staff will determine if updates to the data template are necessary when the CPUC evaluates the Rules at the end of the 2024 SCE GRC.
+Energy Division staff will determine if updates to the data template are necessary annually when the CPUC does its interim evaluation the Rules at the end of 2024, if not earlier.

-At minimum, this data collection template will include, at minimum:
+At minimum, this data collection template will include: